Sorry, you need to enable JavaScript to visit this website.

 4.7 System Access for Change Implementers

-Each Agency must ensure that only authorized change implementers are granted "Minimum Necessary" access to information system components to implement the CAB-approved system changes or upgrades.
+Each agency must ensure that only authorized change implementers are granted only least privileged access to information system components to implement the CAB-approved system changes or upgrades.

 4.8 Post Change Validation